Vapor Steam Cleaner Frequently Asked Questions

 A. The heat removes the static charge present in all hair and allows the hair to be easily vacuumed afterward.
 Any pet odors will also be removed.

-Q. How about hard water spots on my shower?
+Q. Can my vapor steam cleaner remove hard water spots in my shower?

 A. Probably not because the spots are usually a chemical stain.
 But try rubbing lemon juice first and then steam.
 If the shower is new, the steam cleaner is excellent for maintaining that new look.